• Join the Club!

 How I make this good:

 Whenever possible, I like to cook with plain old ingredients.
-While the convenience of mixes and canned sauces is nice, I feel better about feeding my family just real food whenever possible.
-(Go here for some of my reasons on all that.)
+While the convenience of mixes and canned sauces is nice, I feel better about feeding my family just whole foods whenever possible.

 This recipe has no processed ingredients, just real food.
 I like that.
 You can use gluten-free oats if you like.
 I usually try to buy non-GMO oats when I can.
 If not, I buy them in bulk from Costco or Sprouts.